olebole/irafdoc/doc/imfit.fit1d.rst

   may be averaged.
 Note that the averaging applies only to the graphed data used to set the fitting parameters.
 The actual image lines and columns are fit individually.
-The interactive cursor mode commands for this package are described in a separate help entry under <tt>"icfit"</tt>.
+The interactive cursor mode commands for this package are described in a separate help entry under <span style="font-family: monospace;">"icfit"</span>.
 Line 1 is automatically selected for one dimensional images and any number of lines or columns may be selected for two dimensional images.
 Note that the lines or columns are relative to the input image section; for example line 1 is the first line of